 The spatio-temporal evolution of the Asian monsoon anticyclone in summer 2012 is inferred from three-dimensional CLaMS simulations using the abovementioned emission tracers for Asia.
-The CLaMS simulation starts on 1 May 2012 before the formation of the Asian monsoon anticyclone begins during June and ends late October after the breakup of the
+The CLaMS simulation starts on 1 May 2012 before the formation of the Asian monsoon anticyclone begins during June and ends late October after the breakup of the anticyclone.
+Deep convection (represented in CLaMS by vertical velocities in ERA-Interim reanalysis data; see Sect.
+2.1) leads to strong upward transport of emission tracers from source regions in Asia within the Asian monsoon anticyclone.
+Our simulation confirms that the extent, strength, and location of the anticyclone is highly variable (e.g. Annamalai and Slingo, 2001; Randel and Park, 2006; Garny and Randel, 2013).
+In particular, the location and the shape of the anticyclone change from day to day which is demonstrated in the following.

-Because the Asian monsoon anticyclone is characterised by low PV, the horizontal distributions of the emission tracer for India/China in comparison to the horizontal distribution of PV is analysed at 380 K potential temperature ( $\approx$ 16 km) (see Figs. 2 and 3).
+Because the Asian monsoon anticyclone is characterised by low PV, the horizontal distributions of the emission tracer for India/China in comparison to the horizontal distribution 10 of PV is analysed at 380 K potential temperature (≈ 16 km) (see Figs. 2 and 3).
 The level of 380 K potential temperature is located within the Asian monsoon anticyclone just below the thermal tropopause.
 To discuss the spatio-temporal evolution of the Asian monsoon anticyclone, 6 days are selected reflecting typical situations of the evolution of the Asian monsoon anticyclone.
-The 1 July 2012 shows conditions at the beginning of the evolution of the Asian monsoon (early-phase), here the anticyclone is centred over Tibet.
-The 28 July, 2 August 15 and 8 August 2012 are days in the mid-phase of the monsoon season, when a strong asymmetric anticyclone, a symmetric anticyclone centred over Iran and an anticyclone split into two smaller anticvclones are found.
-Conditions during the late-phase of the monsoon are shown for the 12 September 2012.
-The situation after the breakup of the anticyclone occurring end-September are shown using the example of 7 October 2012.
-20
+The 1 July 2012 shows conditions at the beginning of the evolution 15 of the Asian monsoon (early-phase), here the anticyclone is centred over Tibet.
+The 28 July, 2 August and 8 August 2012 are days in the mid-phase of the monsoon season, here when a strong asymmetric anticyclone, a symmetric anticyclone centred over Iran and an anticyclone split into two smaller anticyclones are found.
+On 12 September 2012 conditions Conditions during the late-phase of the monsoon and on 7 October 2012 the are shown 20 for the 12 September 2012.
+The situation after the breakup of the anticyclone occurring end-September are shown -using the example of 7 October 2012.

 On 1 July 2012 (Fig. 2, top), the anticyclone is centred over Tibet.
 The northern flank of the anticyclone border on the subtropical westerly jet and the southern flank to the equatorial easterly jet.
-In our study, the region of strongest gradients in the horizontal distribution of emission tracers from Asia represent the edge of the anticyclone at 380 K. A value of 4.5 PVU (thick white line) is introduced which is in agreement with the upper limit of the PV

-25 values derived by Ploeger et al. (2015) to mark the transport barrier for the Asian monsoon anticyclone 2012 at 380 K (more details see Sect.
+In our study, the region of strongest gradients in the horizontal distribution rial easterly jet.
+In our study, the region of strongest gradients in the horizontal distribution of emission tracers from Asia represent the edge of the anticyclone at 380 K. A value of 4.5 PVU (thick white line) is introduced which is in agreement with the upper limit of the PV values derived by Ploeger et al. (2015) to mark the transport barrier for the Asian monsoon anticyclone 2012 at 380 K (more details see Sect.
 3.2.1).
 Filaments consisting of air masses characterised by low PV values (< 4.5 PVU) and enhanced emissions from India/China occur both at the western and eastern flank of the anticyclone.